matrix-org/matrix-spec/content/client-server-api/modules/event_replacements.md

 There are a number of requirements on message edit events, which must be satisfied for the replacement to be considered valid:

- * As with all event relationships, the original event and replacement event must have the same `room_id` (i.e. it is not possible to send an event in one room and then an edited version in a different room).
+ * As with all event relationships, the original event and replacement event must have the same `room_id` (i.e. you cannot send an event in one room and then an edited version in a different room).

  * The original event and replacement event must have the same `sender` (i.e. you cannot edit someone else's messages).

- * The replacement and original events must have the same `type` (i.e. editing an event cannot change its type).
+ * The replacement and original events must have the same `type` (i.e. you cannot change the original event's type).

- * Neither the replacement nor original events may have a `state_key` property (i.e. it is not possible to edit a state event).
+ * The replacement and original events must not have a `state_key` property (i.e. you cannot edit state events at all).

  * The original event must not, itself, have a `rel_type` of `m.replace` (i.e. you cannot edit an edit — though you can send multiple edits for a